-When law enforcement officers or other lawful authorities wish to question or interview a student at school, the principal will cooperate fully regarding the conditions of the interview, if the questioning or interview is part of a child abuse investigation.
+When law enforcement officers or other lawful authorities wish to question or interview a student at school, the principal will cooperate fully regarding the conditions of the interview, including without parental consent, if necessary, if the questioning or interview is part of a child abuse investigation.
 In other circumstances:

-- The principal will verify and record the identity of the officer or other authority and ask for an explanation of the need to question or interview the student at school. - The principal ordinarily will make reasonable efforts to notify the parents unless the interviewer rises what the principal considers to be a valid objection. - The principal ordinarily will be present unless the interviewer raises what the principal considers to be a valid objection.
+The principal will verify and record the identity of the officer or other authority and ask for an explanation of the need to question or interview the student at school.

+The principal ordinarily will make reasonable efforts to notify the parents unless the interviewer raises what the principal considers to be a valid objection.

+The principal ordinarily will be present unless the interviewer raises what the principal considers to be a valid objection.